-Erika is a multi-disciplinary artist and educator currently working in Philadelphia area via London, UK.
+Erika Tsuchiya-Bergere is a multi-disciplinary artist and educator currently based in Philadelphia area via London, UK.

-Erika is part of a vibrant international community of VJs and DJs.
+Erika is part of a vibrant international community of audio-visual artists.

 Through her vocal and visual work on Puzzlebox Records in Detroit, MI, she has worked with Keith Tucker and Tommy Hamilton of Aux 88, and other prominent artists from the Detroit electronic music scene.

-While in London, she worked for a holographic projection company, project managing for corporate and entertainment industry clients including: BBC, Samsung, Sony, Saatchi & Saatchi, and the Black Eyed Peas.
+While in London, she worked for a holographic projection company, project-managing for corporate and entertainment industry clients including: BBC, Samsung, Sony, Saatchi & Saatchi, and the Black Eyed Peas.

 Erika's work is supported by the Center For Emerging Visual Artists in Philadelphia, where she was a NewCourtland Fellow in 2017.

-She has produced shows for the Edelman Planetarium at Rowan University, where she teaches video production and photography.
+She currently produces shows for the Edelman Planetarium at Rowan University, where she also teaches video and new media.